 No. I usually use my favorite painting program, and share the window over Galene.

-Tableaunoir is a competently done shared blackboard independent of Galene.
+Alternatively, Tableaunoir is a competently done shared blackboard independent of Galene.
 It is free software.

 Click on a name in the users' list, and choose Send file in